First Restoration: Toward the monarchy

-On 1^{st} April, the General Council's Proclamation, inspired by Nicolas François Bellart, impressed the Parisian bourgeoisie with its legitimism.
+On 1 April, the General Council's Proclamation, inspired by Nicolas François Bellart, impressed the Parisian bourgeoisie with its legitimism.

 Talleyrand had meanwhile convinced the tsar, unfavorable to the Bourbons, that the Restoration was the only way to permanently remove Napoleon.
 But the Frenchman wanted it on his terms.
-He obtained the designation of a provisional government of five members he presided over, effectively supplanting the royal commissioners who had obtained significant powers from the Count of Artois, and had a monarchist-spirited Constitution, close to the 1791 Constitution, adopted on April 6.
+He obtained the designation of a provisional government of five members he presided over, effectively supplanting the royal commissioners who had obtained significant powers from the Count of Artois, and had a monarchist-spirited Constitution, close to the 1791 Constitution, adopted on 6 April.
 Its article 2 specified: "The French people freely call upon the brother of the last king to ascend to the throne of France."
 The text was to be submitted to the French people, and Louis XVIII had to swear to observe and enforce it, which displeased royalists who believed the king should rule without popular consent.
 Some even said a constitution was, by definition, regicidal.

-The same day, Napoleon accepted abdication and concluded the Treaty of Fontainebleau, signed on April 14.
+The same day, Napoleon accepted abdication and concluded the Treaty of Fontainebleau, signed on 14 April.
 He became sovereign of the Principality of Elba and was promised a lifetime annuity by France.